-The Student Manual is not all-inclusive, and a student committing an act of misconduct not listed as a violation may be subject to the authority of the Supervisor of Student Services and/or the Superintendent or his designee.
-Any behavior that necessitates a more severe or reduction in disciplinary action shall be subject to the discretionary authority of the Supervisor of Student Services and/or the Superintendent or his designee.
+The Student Manual is not all-inclusive, and a student committing an act of misconduct not listed as a violation may be subject to the authority of the Office of Student Services and/or the Superintendent or their designee.
+Any behavior that necessitates a more severe or reduction in the disciplinary action shall be subject to the discretionary authority of the Office of Student Services and/or the Superintendent or their designee.